 Allied Nevada Gold Corp.
-Reports Production Results for the First Quarter Ended March 31, 2014
+Reports Preliminary Production and Sales Results for the Third Quarter and Nine Months Ended September 30, 2014; Provides Sales Guidance for the Year 2014